Baronxi21/ml-cohort--project/README.md

-a machine learning model built during my ML cohort program.
+A machine learning model built during my ML cohort program.
 Built with Python and scikit-learn in Google Colab.